ptv-logistics/Log4ALA/README.md

 ## Proxy settings

-The [HTTPDataCollectorAPI](https://github.com/ealsur/HTTPDataCollectorAPI) used under the hood doesn't support explicit proxy settings so the only way at the moment is to set the default proxy by config (Web.config or App.config):
+At the the moment the default proxy could only be set by config (Web.config or App.config):

 Refer to this [article](https://msdn.microsoft.com/en-us/library/kd3cf2ex(v=vs.110).aspx) for more information.
 ```xml